eflautt/ga-data-science/lessons/lesson-1/readme.md

 <a name="practice"></a>
 ## Practice: Data Science Work Flow (25 mins)
-Use three of the steps from the data science work flow (identify, acquire, present) to get to know your classmates!
+Use three of the steps from the Data Science Workflow (identify, acquire, present) to get to know your classmates!

 > Students should get into 4 groups, spaced at the whiteboards around the room.